x0k/ppp/README.md

 git submodule update --init
 ````

-The artifacts saved in the repository must be created in the nix development environment.
+Artifacts saved in the repository must be created in the nix development environment.

-Temporarily, docker is required to build the dotnet runtime.

 ```console
 nix develop